YMichelleDeng/Udacity-Data-Analyst-ND-Project6/README.md

 4. Is there something you don’t understand in the graphic?
 Questions and suggestions:
 It’s better to show the exact number of Fight Counts for each airline on the bar chart, especially for the 0k case.
-It would be better to show the average arrival/departure delay frequency line on the chart, and also provide sorting function on arrival/departure for the user to choose airlines.
+It would be better to show the average arrival/departure delay frequency line on the chart, and also provide sorting function on airlines for the user to choose.

 ## Resources